 Marc Philipp Gemballa is the son of late Uwe, well-known creator of some crazy Porsche-based machines.
-It seems the apple didn’t fall from the tree as the 27-year-old has made his very own Porsche-based creation called the Marsien 911 Turbo S. BTW Marsien is French for Martian.
+It seems the apple didn’t fall from the tree.
+The younger Gemballa has made his very own Porsche-based creation called the Marsien 911 Turbo S. BTW Marsien is French for Martian.
+Just 40 units of the Marsien will be produced and all are already spoken for.

 Follow Double Apex on Facebook and Instagram, where we share more car content.